daronphang/programming-resources/architectures/distributed-systems/fault-tolerance/fault-tolerance.md

 - **Intermittent fault**: Occurs, vanishes, and then reappears
 - **Permanent fault**: Continues to exist until the faulty component is replaced

-## Failure models

-### Crash failure

-A crash failure occurs when a server prematurely halts, but was working correctly until it stopped.
-An important aspect of crash failures is that once the server has halted, nothing is heard from it anymore.

-### Omission failure

-An omission failure occurs when a server fails to respond to a request.
-It will generally not affect the current state of the server.
-Possible reasons include:

-- The server never got the request in the first place
-- No thread was listening for incoming requests
-- Send buffer overflows
-- Improper memory management

-### Timing failure

-Timing failures occur when the response lies outside a specified real-time interval.

-### Response failure

-Response failure is when the server's response is incorrect e.g. value or state-transition failure.

-### Arbitrary failure

-The most serious are arbitrary failures or **byzantine failures**.
-When arbitrary failures occur, clients should be prepared for the worst.
-In particular, a server may be producing output it should never have produced, but which cannot be detected as being incorrect.
-Also, it could mean that the node deviated from its algorithm in arbitrary ways, leading to crashes or unexpected behavior due to bugs or malicious activity.

 ## Dealing with faults

-Faults are generally classified as transient, intermittent, or permanent.

 ### Detecting